cmss13-devs/cmss13/.github/PULL_REQUEST_TEMPLATE.md

 code: changed some code
 config: changed some config setting
 del: Removed old things
-expansion: adds significantly more content to a game mechanic
 fix: fixed a few things
 imageadd: added some icons and images
 imagedel: deleted some icons and images